 Cryonics Institute Case Report for Patient Number 116

-CI patient #114 was a 84 year old female who died in a Tennessee hospital on January 16th, 2013 after being hospitalized for several weeks after an apparent stroke.
-The patient was a CI member at the time of her death.
+CI patient #116 was a 48 year old male from New Zealand who died in a New Zealand Hospice Center on April 24th, 2013.
+The patient died due to Renal Cell Cancer.
+The patient was a CI member at the time of his death.

 The patients next of kin had contracted with a local funeral director to provide initial cooling, perfusion and transportation services.
 The patient died on April 24th, 2013.
 The patient was packed in water ice and driven to the local funeral directors facility.
 CI had previously sent the cooperating funeral director a set of vitrification solutions and heparin.
 The cooperating funeral director perfused the patient through the right and left carotid arteries using CIs vitrification solutions.
 The patient was then maintained in dry ice until the funeral director was able to collect the necessary documents for transit to the US.
 Once the documents were in order, and transportation was arranged, the patient was flown to the US in dry ice.